Aptimex/pavlov-mod-manager/README.md

 The `SETTINGS.json` file contains a few things you can tweak, including the folder where your mods are located.
 For most people the defaults should be fine.

-Run `python ./update.py` (or `pmm.exe` if you downloaded a release) and select what your want to do from the prompts.
+Run `python ./update.py` (or `pmm.exe` if you downloaded a release; can also be double-clicked) and select what your want to do from the prompts.
 An example of what this looks like is provided below.
 ```
-PS C:\Users\USERNAME\git\pavlov-mod-manager> .\update.py
+PS C:\Users\USERNAME\git\pavlov-mod-manager> pmm.exe
 Select an operation (default is 1):
 [1] Update all installed mods
 [2] Download missing subscribed mods